Decide What Will Give You the Security and Freedom You Desire

 ☐ Disability Insurance – According to the Social Security Administration, a 20-year-old has a 1 in 4 chance of becoming disabled before reaching his retirement age.
 Consider if you were to become injured or ill and were not able to work for several months.
 If your income stopped, would you be able to meet your financial obligations?
 If not, then you probably need to get disability insurance.
 Most employers offer sufficient coverage, but you may want to look into getting additional coverage as well.

 By the way, for insurance, we like USAA a lot.
+USAA Bank is also a great option if you’re in need of good financial services.
 Their customer service is first rate and their rates are extremely competitive.
 Check them out if you get a chance.

 My hope is that this checklist will empower you to get started on creating your own financial plan if you don’t already have one.
 Or, if you are like us, you may find some pieces that are missing from your existing plan that may be putting you and your family at risk.